JoaoFerro17/JoaoFerro17/README.md

 My name is João Victor Martins Ferro, I am 22 years old, and I am from Paraná, Brazil.
 I completed high school at a public school in 2020, and I am currently pursuing a degree in Computer Science at the Filadélfia University Center - UniFil.

-- Member of the AI research group at UniFil 📋
 - Monitor at Londrinense Tech
 - Monitor at Pensamento Computacional